-Something very interesting happened at Moodle Camp
+Something very interesting happened at a recent gathering of

 Learning to take risks